-- > Catholic Identity is fostered by providing students with: - Optimum conditions for understanding the Gospel of Jesus as well as the sacraments - Continual opportunities to reflect on and practice Christian living as followers of Jesus - Varied, meaningful opportunities for prayer, worship, and Christian service - Academic Excellence is facilitated by providing students with: - o An enthusiastic faculty and staff dedicated to state-of-the-art Catholic education - Daily challenges to foster ownership of learning goals - A variety of student-centered instructional and assessment strategies - Christian Community is encouraged by providing students with: - Faculty who model caring, Christian living, and mentoring - An ongoing examination of values encouraging service and leadership activities - Reflection and individual goal-setting opportunities to further a positive, caring environment
+- Catholic Identity is facilitated by providing students with: - Optimum conditions for understanding the Gospel message as well as the Sacraments: - Continual opportunities to reflect on and practice the Christian message; and - Varied, meaningful opportunities for prayer, worship, and Christian service. - Academic Excellence is facilitated by providing students with: - An enthusiastic faculty and staff dedicated to state-of-the-art Catholic education; - o Daily challenges to assume ownership of their learning goal; and - A variety of student-centered instructional and assessment strategies - Christian Community is encouraged by providing students with: - Faculty who model caring, Christian teaching, and mentoring; - An ongoing examination of values encouraging service and leadership activities; and - Reflection and goal-setting opportunities to further a positive, caring environment.